cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework1/Task1.md

 ### Rasterization

-Implicit line equations are implemented to determind whether a sample position is inside or on the edge of the triangle:
+Implicit line equations are implemented to determine whether a sample position is inside or on the edge of the triangle:

 $$
 L(x,y) = -(x - x_0)dX + (y - y_0)dY